Bad Outcomes: From Surprise and Disappointment to Anger and a Lawsuit

 Assess the patient’s level of understanding.
 This technique is of particular importance when a complicated medical treatment plan is implemented.
 Tailor your responses to each patient’s level of comprehension.
 Use graphics if appropriate.

 Apologize for the situation.
 A sincere expression of concern for the patient and regret for the outcome and saying “I’m sorry this has happened” can go a long way in opening lines of communication with the patient.
 Such an apology, even for the patient experiencing a known risk and complication, can send a message of concern from the physician to the patient without being seen as an admission of fault.
+Many jurisdictions have statutes that, to varying degrees, permit healthcare providers to offer patients or family members statements of compassion that may not subsequently be used in court as an admission of liability against the physician.
+It is recommended that you acquaint yourself with the scope of what is permitted in your state.

 Be patient with questions.
 Repeat information when necessary without registering impatience.
 Suggest that the patient bring a list of questions to the next interview.